An asymptotic theory for the high-Reynolds-number flow past a shear-free circular cylinder: Asymptotic analysis

+The flow at the rear stagnation point corresponds closely to the flow in a right-angled corner.
+For such a stagnation point flow, both the directions $y$ and $\theta$ must be equally important or in other words $y \sim \theta$.
+Furthermore, the flow itself must turn around the corner so that $\psi \sim y \theta$.
+Furthermore, close to the rear stagnation point $\psi \sim \mbox{O}(\Rey^{-1/2})$ (see \ref{eqn:eta_magnitude_st}).
+Combining the foregoing relationships, we deduce $y, \theta \sim \delta^{1/2}$ or equivalently the size of the stagnation region is $\mbox{O}(\Rey^{-1/4})$, in accordance with our assertion in the preceding paragraphs.

+In view of the above arguments, to analyze the rear stagnation point flow, we next introduce an appropriately rescaled coordinate system $(y_s^\ast, \theta_s^\ast)$, where $y_s^\ast = y/\delta^{\frac{1}{2}}$ and $\theta_s^\ast = \theta/\delta^{\frac{1}{2}}$.
+In our present planar setup, an absence of vortex stretching mechanisms suggests that the vorticity level in the stagnation zone matches that in the boundary layer region.
+Thus, $\omega_s^\ast\sim O(1)$, which can be inferred from (\ref{eqn:vorticity_stagnation_2}) as well.
+For a non-dimensional vorticity that scales as $\mbox{O}(1)$, the associated non-dimensional velocity corrections to the inviscid flow must necessarily scale as the characteristic non-dimensional length scale, or equivalently $\mbox{O}(\Rey^{-1/4})$.

+An inspection of the expression (\ref{eqn:potential_flow_var}a,b) reveals that in the rear stagnation region, the potential velocity components themselves scale as $\mbox{O}(\Rey^{-1/4})$.
+This would imply that both the correction and the potential flow components exhibit similar scalings and are therefore comparable in magnitude.
+Expressing vorticity as the curl of the velocity vector and retaining only the significant terms as determined from the appropriate scales in the rear stagnation region, we deduce where $\tilde{u}_{\theta_{(s)}}^\ast = \tilde{u}_\theta / \left( U_\infty \delta^{1/2}\right)$ and $\tilde{u}_{y_{(s)}}^\ast = \tilde{u}_r /\left( U_\infty \delta^{1/2} \right)$ are the non-dimensional correction velocity components in the circumferential and radial directions, respectively.
+The correction velocity components can be expressed in terms of the distortion to the stream-function as follows

-The correction flow become unidirectional in the final stage of boundary layer and in the beginning of the wake.
-This fact along with the no through-flow at cylinder surface and the symmetry condition along the rear axis of symmetry ($\theta = 0$) translates into the following boundary conditions
+Using equations (\ref{eqn:vorticity_stagnation_2}) and (\ref{eqn:stag_strm_vel_crrc}) in the relationship (\ref{eqn:stagnation_vorticity_2}), we obtain the following governing equation for the correction velocity induced distortion in the streamfunction where $\tilde{\psi}_s^\ast = \tilde{\psi} / \left( U_\infty a \delta\right)$ and $\overline{\psi}_s^\ast = \overline{\psi} /\left( U_\infty a \delta\right) = 2 y_s^\ast \theta_s^\ast$ are the non-dimensional distortion and potential flow streamfunctions in the rear stagnation region, respectively.
+The correction flow becomes unidirectional in the final stage of the boundary layer and towards the beginning of the wake.
+These facts combined with the no-through-flow condition at the cylinder surface and the symmetry condition along the rear axis of symmetry ($\theta = 0$), give rise to the following boundary conditions on the distortion streamfunction $\tilde{\psi}_s^\ast$:

-Non-linear equation (\ref{eqn:stag_dist_strm}) along with boundary conditions (\ref{eqn:boundary_conditions_stag}a-c) is solved numerically to obtain the flow-field in the stagnation region (details are given in appendix).